How To Make Natural Deodorant

-Below are common ingredients found in homemade deodorant.
-They're not all to be used together, but we wanted to give you some options for your homemade deodorant recipe that you can find at most natural food stores.
+Below are common ingredients found in any homemade deodorant recipe.
+They're not all to be used together.
+But we wanted to give you some options for your homemade deodorant recipe that you can find at most natural food stores.

-Using plain coconut oil as your natural deodorant base for a solid deodorant is a great decision.
-Not only does coconut oil contain fatty acids like lauric acid - known for its anti-bacterial properties.
+Using plain coconut oil as your natural deodorant base for a solid state deodorant in stick form is a great decision.
+Not only does the carrier oil coconut oil contain fatty acids like lauric acid - known for its anti-bacterial properties.

 But plain coconut oil is cost effective, has a long shelf life, smells amazing, and also helps to reduce bacteria in moist areas while leaving you smelling like you just came off a desert island.
 A good desert island though.
 Not like you were stranded or anything...

 Shea butter is the perfect ingredient for your DIY deodorant as it nourishes and protects your underarm skin.
 While it may seem counterintuitive, you don't want to dry your armpits out.

 So shea butter makes sure that not only do your pits receive the moisture it needs.
 But also promotes a healthy skin barrier for the rest of the ingredients in your homemade deodorant recipe to come.

 If shea butter isn't your jam, cocoa butter is another great option.
 Especially if you have sensitive skin.
 This all natural ingredient works to smooth your skin while offering up some essential oils of its own.